While you're visiting us, we encourage you to explore our Village and the rich history it has to offer!

 Port Sanilac is home to the Sanilac Shores Underwater Preserve.
 This marine museum is home to a number of historical shipwrecks, including the Regina, a 250 foot steel package freighter that sank in the a fierce gale in 1913.
 The vessel was discovered in 1986.
 Diving charters are available from Port Sanilac Harbor.
 Sanilac Shores Underwater Preserve offers some of the most exciting shipwreck diving in Michigan within a 163 square mile area in Lake Huron.
 The Regina and some of it’s cargo rests in 80 feet of water, with the ship rising 25 feet from the bottom.

-Golfing, camping and kayaking are other great ways to enjoy the outdoors in Port Sanilac.
-Kayak the Harbor or venture out of the Harbor for a vast view of Lake Huron.
+Golfing and camping are other great ways to enjoy the outdoors in Port Sanilac.
 Huron Shores Golf Course is a just a few miles North of town but it is home to beautiful yet challenging 18-hole course.